Governors Annual Statement 2019/2020

 There are three main committees –

-Special Interest Governors – These cover different areas and include Special Education Needs, Health and Safety, Pupil Premium, Safeguarding and Children in Care
+Special Interest Governors – These cover different areas and include Special Education Needs, Health and Safety, Pupil Premium, Safeguarding, Children in Care and English as an Additional Language.

 Training is available to Governors, from an induction course for new Governors, to Appraisal, Ofsted and SENCo courses.
 All Governors training records are kept in school.